galgantar/standard-deviants/index.markdown

   </div>
 </div>

-💡 Thus, the way a post is titled has an especially strong effect on virality in the Sports and Technology communities (accounting for approximately 20% and 25% of variance respectively), a reasonable effect on the Lifestyle, Politics, and Meta spheres (more than 10%), and a lesser but still noteworthy effect in the remaining Gaming and Media clusters (around 5%).
+💡 Thus, the way a post is titled has an especially strong effect on virality in the Sports and Technology communities (accounting for approximately 20% and 25% of variance respectively), a reasonable effect on the Lifestyle, Politics, and Meta spheres (more than 10%), and a lesser but still noteworthy effect in the remaining Gaming and Media clusters (around 5%).<br>
+💡 One important finding is that posts that include words like <i>question</i>, <i>help</i>, <i>asking</i> all have negative effects on the virality score.
+This means that you should be sure of what you are saying.
+Asking questions or for help does usually not resonate well with the readers.

 # Dolci - Propensity Score Matching 🍰